CaiqueCoelho/deep-learning/dlai/README.md

   * June 9 to do: Class 4 has notebook 10, readme txt file, github changes not copied to this rep, still in learn-mldl repo.
   * Maybe don't try to reproduce the whole thing, but start one class at a time, new version?

+### Class 5: Sequence Models
+Speach recognition, text analysis, sentiment analysis, temporal text analysis.

+  * May 2020 - started watching videos and looking at notebooks.
+  * Chollet book also has a chapter on sequence models.

 ### Folder "source" has all downloaded notebook solutions and important papers.
   * Solutions are as of April 2019.
   * Papers -- StyleTransfer, DeepFace...